kera-cudmore/seaside-sewing/README.md

 ### Deployment

 The project is deployed using Heroku.
-To deploy the project using Heroku:
+To deploy the project:

 #### Create the Live Database